Marketing Your Business with Promoted Tweets and Trends

-Perhaps the biggest advantage of these two campaigns is the quick results you can get.
-By getting your brand out to the right audience, you can potentially build a huge following overnight.
+Perhaps the most significant advantage of these two campaigns is the quick results businesses receive.
+Companies can potentially build a huge following overnight.
 When run correctly, this can mean massive profits in the short-term and a sustainable group of followers in the long run.
-If you need to get the word out about a particular event, you can effectively do so with minimal effort.
-These marketing options can also be a great alternative to a traditional PPC campaign.
-With Twitter continually growing, your business should be able to reach more of your demographic and get the most return for you investment.